 “You never told us” has long been the grumble from our grown up children when, from time to time, stories come to light about our connections with photography and the music business.
-While they knew about my managing Robert Palmer’s first band, The Mandrakes from Scarborough in North Yorkshire, the cry first came when I mentioned our sharing a dressing room with Jimi Hendrix.
+While they knew about my managing Robert Palmer’s first band, The Mandrakes from Scarborough in North Yorkshire, the cry first came when I mentioned the band sharing a dressing room with Jimi Hendrix.
 The trouble is there are so many stories, from so long ago, that it has been difficult to remember, let alone know where to start.
 However, there are now two web sites where I am regularly uploading my photography and preparing these images is helping to trigger the memories.

-Roxy Music, with Bryan Ferry second from the right, in the video studio at The Royal College Of Art during the shooting of their first ever music video, which I produced, in July 1972.
+Roxy Music, with Bryan Ferry second from the left, in the video studio at The Royal College Of Art during the shooting of their first ever music video, which I produced, in July 1972.
 I also took some of their first studio press pictures two months later in September 1972 at my studio just of the Portobello Road in West London.

 Island were looking for pictures for a documentary film, a book and an exhibition to celebrate their 50th anniversary, so I started digging into my archive for the very first time.
-I ended up scanning and retouching about 150 images for submission to Island, only about 30 of which were used.
-Looking at what to do with the rest of the pictures I had scanned and retouched I got in touch with Redferns Music Picture Library to see if my material was of interest to them and whether there was any value in them.
+I ended up scanning and retouching about 150 images for submission to Island, about 30 of which were used.
+Looking at what to do with the rest of the pictures I had scanned and retouched, I got in touch with Redferns Music Picture Library to see if my material was of interest to them and whether there was any value in them.
 This was quite a reversal, as I had given Redferns a very wide berth during most of my time in London, more of which later.

 However, it is not just about a revenue stream, as this process gives me the opportunity to get our old material ‘out there’ rather than being buried in boxes in my loft and it provides the basis for telling the stories, hence this blog.
 And there are stories to be told from how I got started, The Mandrakes sharing a dressing room with Jimi Hendrix, through photo sessions with both nice and not so nice artists, events such as The Sex Pistols Silver Jubilee Boat Trip, to the real story behind the design of the Virgin ‘scrawl’ logo.
-Pictured is me on the left with my Cooke Key Associates partner Trevor Key on the Sex Pistols Silver Jubilee Boat Trip and the iconic Virgin Logo.
+Pictured is me on the left with my Cooke Key Associates partner Trevor Key on the Sex Pistols Silver Jubilee Boat Trip and the iconic Virgin Logo, which we designed.

 Fortunately, I have kept everything in my archive such as diaries, negatives, some colour transparencies and the final printed products.
 Unfortunately, in most cases the record companies kept the colour, and where is all that material now one may ask?
 However, now that I have got going it is turning into a bit of a memoir, so I had better start at the beginning.